UTB GUITAR STUDIES

 The UTB One O’clock Guitar Ensemble presented a concert tour in Austria for two weeks in July, 2014.
-They were the first guitar ensemble to play at the Schönbrunn palace and the US Embassy Amerika Haus.
-They also played at the Rankweil basilika in the state of Vorarlberg, The original sanctuary was built in the year 700.
+They were the first guitar ensemble to play at the Schönbrunn palace and the US Embassy Amerika Haus in Vienna.
+They also played at the Rankweil basilika in the state of Vorarlberg (the original sanctuary was built in the year 700).
 This was the first tour by any US university guitar group in Austria and the concert audiences held the group for four encores.
 CLICK HERE FOR MORE ON THE TOUR

 The UTB Guitar Orchestra was the first university guitar ensemble invited to perform for the Guitar Foundation of America annual convention (Austin, 2010), and it has been featured twice under the direction of its founder, Dr. Michael Quantz, on the internationally syndicated “Guitar Alive!” show on National Public Radio.
 The UTB Guitar Orchestra has performed on the Austin City Limits stage under the direction of the Austin Symphony conductor, Peter Bay, and also performed with the Grammy®-winning Los Angeles Guitar Quartet under the direction of Japanese composer Shingo Fujii.
 The UTB Guitars is also the first university guitar orchestra to tour South Texas.